Here at the Sydney Prostate Centre, we are passionate about Holmium Laser treatment for BPH (Benign Prostatic Hypertrophy).

 This tissue is then removed piecemeal through the bladder and through the urethra, so there's no incision.

-I’ve been doing the Holmium Laser now for approximately twelve years, and I’ve been extremely happy with the clinical outcomes.
+I've been doing the Holmium Laser now for over fifteen years, and I've been extremely happy with the clinical outcomes, which is consistent with a large prospective registry-based patient cohort study in 20243.

-The main stumbling block is a steep learning curve, and the cost of the laser.
+The main stumbling block is a steep learning curve5, and the cost of the laser.